suncoast-devs/handbook/lessons/cs-api-clients/index.md

 }
 ```

-You may have noticed we gave the `CompletedStatus` a more tradition `C#` name in
+You may have noticed we gave the `CompletedStatus` a more traditional `C#` name
-`CapitalCase` styling.
-We can do the same for the other fields with a little bit
+in `CapitalCase` styling.
+We can do the same for the other fields with a little
-of work.
+bit of work.

 But first we will make yet another detour.